Vital-Fernandez/lime/docs/source/documentation/measurements.rst

   Finally, in the output measurements log these wavelengths are stored as  ``w1``, ``w2``, ``w3``, ``w4``, ``w5``, ``w6``.

 * **blended_label** (``.blended_label``, ``str``): This attribute consists in a dash separated string with the line components in a blended or merged line.
-The individual components labels have the same notation as in the ``.lineLabel``.
+The individual components labels have the same notation as in the ``.line``.
 For example, in the configuration file the blended labels are defined as:

   .. code-block::